 Your Horoscope This Week: June 8 To 14

 Welcome to one of the most pivotal weeks of the year!
 The vibes are shifting big time, and honestly, we can’t say we didn’t see it coming.
-Mercury, the planet of communication (and the ruler of Gemini Season), oﬃcially enters Cancer on June 8th at 6:58 p.m.
-EST, and this sets the tone for the second half of Gemini Season.
+Mercury, the planet of communication (and the ruler of Gemini Season), oﬃcially enters Cancer on June 9th at 8:58 a.m.
+AEST, and this sets the tone for the second half of Gemini Season.
 Expect your thoughts to feel a bit more tender, nostalgic, and reflective this week.
 Conversations that once felt breezy now feel deep.
 Texts come with more weight.
 It’s like you’ll be writing poetry in your Notes app without even trying… that’s Mercury in Cancer energy.

 AdvertisementADVERTISEMENT

 But that’s not all.
-On June 9th at 5:02 p.m.
-EST, Jupiter, the planet of expansion, luck, and abundance, oﬃcially shifts into Cancer too!
+On June 10th at 7:02 a.m.
+AEST, Jupiter, the planet of expansion, luck, and abundance, oﬃcially shifts into Cancer too!
 This is huge.
 Jupiter hasn’t been in Cancer since 2013, and now, for the next year, it’s inviting us to expand through feeling.
 That means the next 13 months will be about deepening your emotional intelligence, nurturing your home life, and manifesting abundance through softness and intuition.
 It’s not about hustling harder; it’s about feeling more.
 And yes, that might mean your emotions are extra potent, but Jupiter in Cancer is here to show you that being emotional isn’t a flaw — it’s your superpower.

-Also, keep an eye on June 9th, when Pallas (the asteroid of wisdom, strategy, and patterns) begins its retrograde at 5:43 a.m.
-EST. This retrograde is like a cosmic audit; it’s asking us to review the systems and strategies that have been running in the background of our lives.
+Also, keep an eye on June 9th, when Pallas (the asteroid of wisdom, strategy, and patterns) begins its retrograde at 7:43 p.m.
+AEST.
+This retrograde is like a cosmic audit; it’s asking us to review the systems and strategies that have been running in the background of our lives.
 It’s less “burn it all down” and more “hey, maybe that old way of doing things isn’t working anymore.”
 Be open to seeing where you’ve been stuck in autopilot and how you can free yourself from outdated mindsets.

 AdvertisementADVERTISEMENT